VCDN-2025-INSY7314/Hello-INSY7314/01 - Setting up Foundations/README.md

 ### 3. Build the Frontend

-- In a new folder (e.g., pulsevote-frontend), run:
+- In the `pulsevote` folder, create a new sub-folder (e.g., pulsevote-frontend), run:
     ```
     npm create vite@latest pulsevote-frontend -- --template react
     cd pulsevote-frontend